erikmswan/manipulate-paths/README.md

 # Manipulate Paths

-A small node script for compressing, reversing, translating and scaling paths.
+A small node script for compressing, reversing, translating and scaling paths represented by [x, y] coordinates.
+Can output in ci::vec2 format because that's what I needed it for at the time.

 ## Usage